evant/gradle-retrolambda/README.md

 Usage
 ----

-1. Download openjdk8 early from https://jdk8.java.net/download.html
+1. Download openjdk8 early access from https://jdk8.java.net/download.html

 2. Add the following to your build.gradle